A Complete Guide to Non-Functional Testing: Its Purpose, Types, Tool, Test Cases with Examples

 The list keeps going on.
 But the point here is that – are not these features contributed towards the quality of the application?
 The answer is YES.
 These features are equally important.

 Imagine that an application meets all the user requirements perfectly, but some unauthorized user easily goes and cracks the data entered by the user in the application, or the application dies when more than 5BB of any file is uploaded.
 So would you say that the application is of good quality?
 Obviously not right!!

-Functional testing tests the application’s functionality and ensures that it works as expected but non- functional testing ensures that the application works good enough to meet the business expectations.
+Functional testing tests the application’s functionality and ensures that it works as expected but the non- functional testing ensures that the application works good enough to meet the business expectations.

-An application is developed and is completely tested for functionality but non- functional testing is not performed on the same.
+An application is developed and is completely tested for functionality, but non- functional testing is not performed on the same.

 Response time might increase or when the load is increased to an extent, the application might crash.
 This shows how important it is to test an application’s non-functional aspects.